MatthewYong/big_brains/TEST.md

     - Two undefined variables: **$** and **Stripe**
 - These errors can be ignored as they are needed for JQuery and Stripe

+### Pep8 Online Validator
+- No errors were found on all the apps
+- Three warnings were found with a message that indicates that the **'line is too long'**.
+The warning won't affect the application and can be ignored

 ### Browser and Mobile testing
 - No issues were found on Google Chrome, Mozilla Firefox, Microsoft Edge and Internet Explorer